Litlington White Horse: First Litlington White Horse

-Origin
+Creation and early history

-The most widely accepted account dates the origin of the first White Horse to 1838, when it was cut by James Pagden, the son of a tenant farmer at Frog Firle Farm, together with his two brothers and their younger cousin, William Ade (1820–92) of Milton Court Farm, to commemorate the coronation of Queen Victoria.
+The first White Horse was designed and cut by James Pagden (1814-1872), the son of Henry William Pagden (1780-1847), a tenant farmer at Frog Firle Farm.
+He created the hill figure alongside two of his three teenage brothers, Elgar Pagden (1820-1883), Charles Henry Pagden (1817-1882) or Alfred Pagden (1821-1870), and their younger cousin, William Ade (1820–1892) of Milton Court Farm (in the nearby hamlet of Milton Street), reportedly to commemorate the coronation of Queen Victoria.
+James was a first-class cricketer for Sussex, and a prominent 19th-century beekeeper who invented the "Pagden method" of swarm control, first described in his booklet £70 a Year: How I Make It by My Bees (1868).

-Local legend claims that work on the horse began after the farmers’ sons took a boat trip along the River Cuckmere and climbed Hindover Hill (historically also spelt 'Hinover and 'Hineover') for a picnic.
-When boredom set in, one of the boys proposed cutting a horse hill figure, inspired by a similar one he had heard about elsewhere, as a way to celebrate Queen Victoria’s coronation in June.
+Local legend claims that work on the horse began after the farmers' sons took a boat trip along the River Cuckmere and climbed Hindover Hill for a picnic.
+When boredom set in, one of the boys proposed cutting a horse hill figure, inspired by a similar one he had heard about elsewhere, as a way to celebrate Queen Victoria's coronation in June.
 According to this account, the horse was cut on the spur of the moment and completed in a single day.

-A 1925 account by Peter Ade, son of William Ade, provides additional detail, suggesting that the cutting took place on a Sunday, with a group of young men and boys from Alfriston—absent from church—participating in the creation of the figure.
-Ade also remarked that the horse’s creation "had no special significance" and was undertaken simply "for the fun of the thing".
-It is also believed that William Ade’s father, Charles Ade, who had surveying experience, may have contributed to the planning of the figure.
-Numerous records from the 1850s and 1860s support the 1838 date for the horse’s creation.
+A 1925 account by Peter Ade, grandson of William Ade, provides additional detail, suggesting that the cutting took place on a Sunday, with a group of young men and boys from Alfriston, absent from church, participating in the creation of the figure.
+Ade also remarked that the horse's creation "had no special significance" and was undertaken simply "for the fun of the thing".
+It is also believed that William Ade's father, Charles Ade, who had surveying experience, may have contributed to the planning of the figure.

+While the authorship of the figure is well attested, its precise date is less certain, with accounts placing the cutting in either 1836 or 1838.
+Numerous records from the 1850s and 1860s support the 1836 or 1838 date for the horse's creation.

+The Hackpen White Horse in Wiltshire is frequently identified as a "sister horse" to the First Litlington figure.
+Beyond sharing a creation date to commemorate the coronation of Queen Victoria, both figures featured a similar design aesthetic, characterised by a traditional standing pose and broadly comparable proportions.

-An alternative theory claims that the horse was cut in 1860 by two local boys who, noticing a patch of exposed chalk resembling a horse’s head, decided to cut away the rest of the figure to complete the outline.
-While the 1838 origin remains the more widely accepted explanation, it is possible that these boys recut the horse around 1860 after a period of neglect, working from the surviving outline of the head.
-This could explain overgrowth on parts of the body and the resulting confusion over the figure’s date of creation.
+A commonly repeated alternative claim holds that the horse was cut in 1860 by two local boys who, noticing a patch of exposed chalk resembling a horse's head, decided to cut away the rest of the figure to complete the outline.
+This is better understood as a misconception arising from a later episode: rather than creating the horse, the boys are likely to have recut it around 1860 after a period of neglect, working from the surviving outline of the head.
+This would explain the overgrowth on parts of the body and the resulting confusion over the figure's date of creation.

-The Hackpen White Horse is often regarded as the 'sister horse' to the First Litlington White Horse, as both were originally cut in 1838 to mark Queen Victoria’s coronation and were of broadly similar proportions.